-Emergency Closure Information for Parents and Pupils (September 2016)
+Emergency Closure Information For Pupils and Parents (September 2018)

 General: In certain circumstances, such as adverse weather conditions or the breakdown of essential services, the Headteacher may, in consultation with Stirling Council, Central Scotland Police and the bus companies involved, decide to close the school partially or completely.
 Where such a decision is made, the primary concern will be for the safety and wellbeing of pupils.
 Every effort will however be made to keep the school open where possible.
 This may involve some flexible working within the school when partial closure takes place since, in some circumstances, not all teaching staff would be available.